insure logo

 Frequently Asked Questions

-What to do after a power surge?
+What should I do after a power surge?

-How to protect appliances from power surges?
+How can I protect electronics from power surges?

 If the pipes freeze, turn off the water.
 Shutting off the water quickly helps prevent the pipes from bursting.